If you’re a disabled entrepreneur, there are some fantastic disability business grants that can help you start or grow your business.

 This program offers financial help to help you start a business and covers such things as equipment, business tools, supplies, licences, and certifications.
 The amount you’ll get is determined on a case-by-case basis, so you’ll only know how much financial assistance you can get once you discuss your plans with your local Ontario Disability Support Program office.

 But that’s just the beginning.
 While funds are integral to starting any business, so is coaching, training, mentoring, networking, and professional advice.
 This program can offer all that, so take advantage of it to give yourself the best possible odds of success.

 The Bottom Line

-So you might be thinking the number of funding programs available to help disabled entrepreneurs is rather dismal, but that’s really not the case.
+You might be thinking the number of funding programs available to help disabled entrepreneurs is a little scant, but that’s really not the case.
 Not only can you take advantage of one or more of the programs listed here, but you can add that funding to any other, more general, entrepreneur financial incentive programs at any level.

 And if you’re really creative, perhaps you can even add more funding programs if you’re a woman, you’re young, you operate for or within the Francophone community, or you operate in a specific field such as clean tech or exporting.

 So keep pushing on your quest to successfully start, run, or grow your business and gather together as much funding from different sources as you can.
 You never know how much you can amass!